alexwlchan/alexwlchan.net/src/_drafts/inner-outer-strokes-svg.md

 ## Drawing an inner stroke with clipping

-You can get an inside stroke by drawing a double-width centred stroke, then discarding everything outside the boundary of the shape -- or alternatively, only showing everything inside the shape.
+You can get an inner stroke by drawing a double-width centred stroke, then discarding everything outside the boundary of the shape -- or alternatively, only showing everything inside the shape.

 We can achieve the latter with an SVG feature called *clipping*.